azh4r/flask-thumbmail-svc/README.md

 A Flask Celery Redis based webservice to converting images into 100x100 thumbnails

+Pre-requisites:
+    Make sure you have docker (version 20+) and docker-compose (version 1.27+) already installed.
+    If docker is configured to run with a local user you can drop sudo from the commands below.

 To run:

 1. Clone the repository to your local: